FROM KALE TO DOUGHNUTS: Vermont’s Very Long, Sometimes Misleading, Often Confusing Tale of Eat More Kale

 “I don’t recall thinking of them as two separate things,” Bo said of the two entities.
 “To me it just seemed like one force that was going to make a decision.”

-But five years ago Bo was less ignorant.
-Back then he began recounting his Chick-fil-A vs Eat More Kale story in speeches at places like Tedx calling himself “The Accidental Activist.”
-He not only displayed a solid basic grasp of what was happening in his conflict, but in an interview in 2013, he identified the trademark application process at the USPTO as being separate from Chick-fil-A’s letter.
-“Those are two different cases,” Bo said.
+Starting five years ago, Bo began recounting his Chick-fil-A vs Eat More Kale story in interviews and speeches at places like Tedx calling himself “The Accidental Activist.”
+He not only displayed a solid basic grasp of what was happening in his conflict, but in public statements he clearly identified the trademark application process at the USPTO as being separate from Chick-fil-A’s letter.
+In a 2013 interview he said, “Those are two different cases.”

 In the same 2013 interview, he also stated that Chick-fil-A’s letter “had no teeth behind it.”

 “I was told to cease and desist but that letter doesn’t mean shit without a judge’s order,” Bo said.

 In numerous conversations and interviews, Bo reported bringing in hundreds of thousands of dollars in support from the public during his conflict with Chick-fil-A (Bo originally put the figure closer to a million dollars in T-shirt sales, a number he now walks back).